facebookresearch/habitat-lab/habitat-lab/habitat/isaac_sim/README.md

 1. Ensure your system is headed.
 If using ssh to a remote machine, use display forwarding.
 2. Follow official [Workstation installation steps](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html).
+    * Beware you will likely need a web browser installed in order to log into your Nvidia account during the setup process.

 ### Isaac Lab